-One of the 12 official museums spread throughout the state, the Indiana State Museum in Indianapolis is the biggest of the bunch.
+One of the 12 official museums spread throughout the state, the Indiana State Museum is the biggest of the bunch and one of Indianapolis’s must-see museums.
 Whether you’re traveling solo or with the family in tow, exploring the three floors of this popular museum is one of the must-do activities while visiting Indy.

 Prepare for a history lesson that doesn’t have you snoring!
 The Indiana State Museum covers the entire history of the Hoosier State, from the ancient times of mammoths and mastodons to the 21st century.